Keyboard shortcuts

 What sustainability cannot mean

-Before cataloguing what mosaik supports, a discipline: mosaik cannot keep an agent alive.
+Before cataloguing what mosaik supports, a discipline: mosaik cannot keep an agent in operation.
 Four specific non-goals:

 • Cannot force operators to run the binary.
 If no team is willing to run a committee member, the Group dies.
 Sustainability is not a protocol guarantee.